 The “power in numbers” theory can apply in reverse, though.
-People need to inform those around them on all the ways they can keep their identity safe.
-Whenever new identity theft methods come up, they need to get exposed on the wide scale.
+People need to inform those around them of all the ways they can keep their identity safe.
+Whenever new identity theft methods come up, they need to get exposed on a wide scale.

-There are many ways social networks can become involved in an identity fraud.
+There are many ways social networks can become involved in identity fraud.
 What is most important is knowing how to prevent that from happening in the first place.
-So, take a look below to catch up on the newest ways people are securing their social network activity.
+Here are the latest ways people secure their social network activity.

 Social networks are a new platform for identity thieves to enter.
 This does not mean that social websites like Facebook and Twitter are aiding in the crime.
 Instead, it just means that it’s another area where criminals might try to gather information to defraud you.

-In most cases, an identity theft victim that got defrauded via their social networking activity lack common sense in the safety department.
+In most cases, an identity theft victim who got defrauded via social networking activity lacks common sense in the safety department.
 These are people that are literally sharing pictures of their paychecks over the Web, to strangers at that!

 Facebook now has many other password recovery methods.
 It’s a good idea to look at the alternatives and choose one.
 Aside from that, you should consider whether your e-mail accounts can get breached the same way.
 An attacker might creep your Facebook, find the security question answers, and apply them to your e-mail account.
 This gets them another potential set of information, putting them a step closer to stealing your identity.

-It’s not hard to protect yourself from identity theft, if you are cautious.
-The poor protection used for years does not correct itself in a day, sometimes there are security loopholes that need fixed.
+It’s not hard to protect yourself from identity theft if you are cautious.
+The low protection used for years does not correct itself in a day.
+Sometimes there are security loopholes that need to be fixed.

 The best motto to use when dealing with privacy on the Internet is that there is none!

-Anything can be hacked, and everything IS being watched by government agencies.
+Anything can be hacked, and government agencies are watching everything.
 No matter what people tell you, there could always be another set of eyes on your “private” conversations.

-It’s not just about the unexpected hackers, but also the risk of security breaches.
+It’s not just about the unexpected hackers but also the risk of security breaches.
 No social network, or website, is safe from intrusion.
 If data reaches the wrong hands, it will get used in a bad way.
 The Target data breach is a prime example of the potential dangers here.
-While social network breaches do not reveal direct info, like a customer’s payment details, there is still a lot one can learn.
-The fact that your account could get breached, it means you need to always be on high-alert of identity theft risks.
+While social network breaches do not reveal direct info, there is still a lot to learn like a customer’s payment details.
+The fact that your account could get breached means you need to always be on high-alert of identity theft risks.

 So, why publicize so much?

-Every social network has it’s own privacy settings.
+Every social network has its own privacy settings.
 It’s up to you to decide how extensive you want to control your accounts.
 But, the most important thing is to hide as much personal information as possible.
-Your friends either have no reason to know, or already know your birthday, e-mail address, hometown, current city, and etc. Each post or status you share, you should limit your audience by trust.
+Your friends either have no reason to know or already know your birthday, e-mail address, hometown, current city, etc. For each post or status you share, you should limit your audience.

-Also, watch for any changes to privacy controls at the social networks you use, as this can serve as a major setback.
+Also, watch for any changes to privacy controls at the social networks you use, which can serve as a major setback.